One moment...

-Nursing assistants work closely with patients and provide assistance with such tasks as:
+Nursing assistants provide assistance with such tasks as:

 • Dressing